stevedsimkins/shardeum-docs/docs/storage/ipfsAndPinata.md

 To get started you will want to visit the Pinata website and  [sign up for a free account](https://www.pinata.cloud/pricing?utm_source=dev-docs&utm_medium=dev-docs&utm_campaign=&utm_content=shardeum), which will give you up to 1GB storage and 100 files!

 After you have signed up you can start uploading!
-Simply press the “Upload” button and select “file”:
+Simply press the "Upload" button and select "file":

 <img src="https://gateway.pinata.cloud/ipfs/QmNWiQyceu4eTQ9NJK7QEGtuYwPZw6UNcuR32x78UoqvpM/1.png" alt="step 1" />

-Once you have selected the file on your computer, you can give it a name and click “Upload”:
+Once you have selected the file on your computer, you can give it a name and click "Upload":

 <img src="https://gateway.pinata.cloud/ipfs/QmNWiQyceu4eTQ9NJK7QEGtuYwPZw6UNcuR32x78UoqvpM/3.png" alt="step 2" />